 💥1 for the intermediate and 1 for the advanced.

 We’ll be leaving out the beginners for now because you need to master your bodyweight basics first.
 There are also more progressions for beginners to benefit from rather than jumping to weighted calisthenics straight ahead.

 If you’re an intermediate or an advanced, please be humble and listen to your body.
 Don’t go using the heaviest weights you can find then attempting an exercise.
 You’ll see yourself immediately in the hospital after your training.

 The routines will differ though in terms of the format.

 Start out slow and follow the basic rules of the workout.
 Remind yourself of the golden rules of training at the start of your workout.

 Goal: Strength Training

-The workout will be done per stations: meaning you have to finish the sets of each exercise before moving to the next exercise.
+The workout will be done per station: meaning you have to finish the sets of each exercise before moving to the next exercise.
 This way, you’ll have more time to rest between each muscle group.
-But since you’ll training with more rest periods, your training duration will be longer.
-The given rest periods allows your body to recover to maintain the same intensity for the following set.
+But since you’ll be training with more rest periods, your training duration will be longer.
+The given rest periods allow your body to recover to maintain the same intensity for the following set.